Pamela Rouse Wright: Career

 Pin for the National Huguenot Society, designed by Wright.

 Wright is the co-founder and owner of Wright Pawn & Jewelry, a jewelry and luxury goods company based in Houston.
 As a jewelry designer, her clients have included First ladies of Texas and of First ladies of the United States, as well as other wives of prominent American politicians.
 She designed the Texas Front Porch pin, which was selected by then-Texas First Lady Anita Thigpen Perry as a sale item to benefit the Texas Governor's Mansion Restoration Fund.
-Wright transitioned the Daughters of the American Revolution Insignia Store from an outside commercial vendor to an in-house operation.

 She serves on the advisory board of the National Society Descendants of American Farmers and on the leadership advisory council of the Hereditary Society Community of the United States of America.
 In June 2025, Wright joined the board of trustees of the National First Ladies Day Commission.
 Wright is also an ambassador for the Women's Suffrage National Monument Foundation.

 Daughters of the American Revolution

 Wright was the third generation of her family to join the Daughters of the American Revolution, as her mother and grandmother were also members.
 She joined the national society as a member of the Lady Washington Chapter in Houston, Texas.
 She participated in her first Texas State Conference of the Daughters of the American Revolution in 1988.

 In 1999, she became the Centennial Regent of the Lady Washington Chapter.
 In 2012, she was appointed as the State Regent of Texas.
 Under her leadership as State Regent, the organization's membership in Texas increased to more than 18,000.
 She was elected to national office in 2016 as the Chaplain General.
 In 2018, Wright was elected to serve as First Vice President General and, on July 3, 2022, she was elected and installed as the 46th President General of the National Society of the Daughters of the American Revolution.
 She is the second woman from Texas to serve as President General, after Lynn Forney Young.
+Wright transitioned the Daughters of the American Revolution Insignia Store from an outside commercial vendor to an in-house operation.

 Commemorative plaque installed by Wright honoring Ferguson at the D.A.R. headquarters in Washington, D.C.

 In January 2023, Wright personally invited Serena Ferguson, the daughter of Lena Lorraine Santos Ferguson, who was denied membership to the organization in the 1980s because of their racist policies at the time, to join the Daughters of the American Revolution and created the Lena Ferguson Scholarship to benefit students at the University of the District of Columbia.
 Wright commissioned a memorial plaque, in honor of Lena Ferguson, that was placed in the memorial garden at DAR Constitution Hall.

-Wright addressing pages at the 133rd Continental Congress at Constitution Hall in 2024.